catalyst/smokeping-targets-generator/README.md

     [National:Foo Ltd]
     192.0.2.1=Host A
-    hostb.example.com=Host B
+    hostb.example.com

     [National:Bar Ltd]
     203.0.113.1=Host One
     203.0.113.2=Host Two

 Hosts may be specified at any point in the hierarchy, and hierarchies may be arbitrarily deep (e.g. `Level 1:Level 2:Level 3`).

-This will produce a targets file like:
+The example given will produce a targets file like:

     *** Targets ***